eric-burel/data-fetching-patterns-in-react/README.md

 };
 ```

-For the `Profile` component, we initiate states for loading, errors, and user data.
+For the `Profile` component, we initiate states for loading, errors, and user data with `useState`.
 Using `useEffect`, we fetch user data based on `id`, toggling loading status and handling errors accordingly.
 Upon successful data retrieval, we update the user state, else display a loading indicator.
+(While it's possible to abstract fetchUser into a custom hook for cleaner code and reusability, it's demonstrated within the component for a comprehensive overview of its structure.)

-The `get` function simplifies fetching data from a specific endpoint by appending the endpoint to a predefined base URL.
+The `get` function, as demonstrated below, simplifies fetching data from a specific endpoint by appending the endpoint to a predefined base URL.
 It checks the response's success status and either returns the parsed JSON data or throws an error for unsuccessful requests, streamlining error handling and data retrieval in our application.
+Note it's pure TypeScript code and can be used in other non-React parts of the application.

 ```jsx
 const baseurl = "https://icodeit.com.au/api/v2";